pclewis/triangles/README.md

 ![The basic concept](doc/intro.svg)

-Prove that the number of triangles that can be made inside of an equilateral triangle where `a` `b` and `c` are the number of internal lines coming from the corresponding point and no 3 lines cross at a single point, is:
+Prove that the number of triangles that can be made inside of an equilateral triangle where `a` `b` and `c` are the number of internal lines coming from the corresponding point and no 3 of those lines cross at a single point, is:

 ![1 + abc + 2a + 2b + 2c + ½(a(a-1) + b(b-1) + c(c-1) + ab(a+b+4) + ac(a+c+4) + bc(b+c+4))](doc/formula.gif)